-1. Ditch aluminum foil and parchment paper in favor of silicone baking mats.
+1. Ditch aluminum foil & parchment paper in favor of silicone baking mats.

-According to Curiosity, aluminum foil is even more wasteful than plastic wrap.
-Producing 1 ton of aluminum foil takes about 170 million BTUs to produce which is about as much as 1,400 gallons of gasoline.
+According to Statista, 318.97 million Americans used aluminum foil just in 2020.
+Producing just 1 ton of aluminum foil takes about 170 million BTUs to produce which is about as much as 1,400 gallons of gasoline.
 The process also emits about 12 tons of greenhouse gases and takes 400 years to break down after it’s discarded.

 The average family is likely to use a standard size roll of Reynolds Wrap in about a month or less.
 And at close to $4 (or more for larger rolls) that means you’re spending about $48 a year in tinfoil.

 By switching to silicone baking mats, you’ll have a sanitary and simple way to cook all your meals including even the oven or toaster oven!
 Plus, they can even be used for baking which will replace any parchment paper that you may currently be using.

 If you get in the habit of using silicone baking mats, you’ll save 24,000 sq. ft. of foil and $480 over the next 10 years! 🎉

 2. Swap plastic straws in favor of reusable straws.

 Approximately 500 million straws are used each day in America alone – a massive waste of money!
 A lot of huge companies are nixing plastic straws including Starbucks.
-It’s been calculated that by 2050 there will be more weight in straws than fish in the oceans – that’s only 30 years away, friends. 😱
+It’s been calculated that by 2050 there will be more weight in straws than fish in the oceans – that’s only 29 years away, friends. 😱

 If you and your family get in the habit of using reusable straws, you’ll nix about 2,600 plastic straws over the next 10 years! 🎉

-This may be a big adjustment for many people, but paper towels are a huge culprit to waste in our country.
-According to Durafresh “More than 13 billion pounds of paper towels are used each year in the USA, amounting to 40 pounds – the equivalent of 80 rolls – per person, per year.” 😱And in order to produce all of that paper it requires a whopping 110 million trees and 130 billion gallons of water per year.
-GULP! 😳It’s a waste of money and waste of precious resources!
+Ditching paper towels may be a big adjustment for many people, but they’re an even larger culprit to waste in our country.
+According to ZeroWasteKit “More than 13 billion pounds of paper towels are used each year in the USA, amounting to 40 pounds – the equivalent of 80 rolls – per person, per year.” 😱

 Collin’s mom is a huge fan of Zap Cloths!